What They Are and How To Avoid Them

 Although phishing attacks are (unfortunately) an everyday occurrence, a recent message from “Revenue Canada” with a subject of “Your Tax Return “ has caused more than the usual concern.
 So, here is a reminder about phishing attacks—what they are, and how to avoid them.

 Put simply, a phishing attack is a fraudulent email message sent to solicit personal information from the reader of the email for the purpose of identity and other forms of theft.
-For more detailed information, the University of Toronto has a document on the subject:

 To avoid being caught in a phishing attack: